 As the panel progressed, not every scale was assessed for all participants in every wave, hence deviations in filtering conditions may occur.
-To provide the filtering condition at a glance, we introduced an info-box that contains the filtering conditions for every wave, this particular scale was a part of, starting with version 2.1.0.
-You will find six different kinds of notations in this info box.
+To provide the filtering conditions at a glance, an info-box containing the filtering conditions of a scale for every wave was introduced in version 2.1.0.
 In case of proxy reports (parental report), the filtering condition is provided for the target of this report.
+Different kinds of notations can be found in this info box as listed below.

-- 1. Filtering via third variables is explicitly stated (e.g., F2F1: School attendance; only school attendees received the items of a scale). - 2.
-Filtering via age maximum (e.g., F2F2: -11; only participants aged 11 or younger received these questions) - 3.
-Filtering via age minimum (e.g., F2F3: 10+, only participants aged 10 or older received these questions). - 4.
+- 1. Filtering via third variables is explicitly stated (e.g., F2F1: School, only school attendees received the items of a scale). - 2.
+Filtering via maximum age (e.g., F2F2: -11, only participants aged 11 or younger received these questions) - 3.
+Filtering via minimum age (e.g., F2F3: 10+, only participants aged 10 or older received these questions). - 4.
 Filtering via age range (e.g., F2F1: 5-7, only participants aged 5 to 7 received these questions). - 5.
 Questions were only for new entrants in the panel (e.g., F2F2: N) - 6.
-A scale was not part of a data collection (e.g., F2F3: Ø) 4
+A scale was not part of a data collection (e.g., F2F3: Ø) 4 - 7.
+The main mode of assessment for a given data collection is presented as superscript (e.g., F2F1: School CAPI)

+Example:

-Example: This construct was filtered in F2F1 and F2F2 via school attendance, in F2F3 additionally with an age maximum restriction of 11, so only participants aged 11 or younger were asked.
+This construct was filtered in F2F1 and F2F2 via school attendance, in F2F3 additionally with a maximum age restriction of 11, so only participants aged 11 or younger were asked.
+In F2F4 the construct was also filtered via school attendance.
+The main mode of assessment was CAPI for the first three F2F interviews and CATI for the fourth F2F interview.

-F2F1 + F2F2: School attendance F2F3: School attendance & -11
+F2F3: School & -11 CAPI